 - The importance of open data science tools in science: a list of references

 Teaching official university courses is a great idea!
-There are more and more examples of hands-on materials that you can reuse as-is or remix/adapt for your own context.
-We don’t recommend mix-and-matching between resources; there is logic and cadence to each one.
-We recommend finding one that best suits you and potentially adapting it.
+These are a few examples of course materials that you can reuse as-is or adapt for your own context — many are environmental science focused.
+From our experience, we don’t recommend mix-and-matching between resources — especially if this is your first time teaching.
+This is because there is logic and cadence to each one and trying to combine them can result in reinventing more wheels than intended.
+Instead, we recommend finding one that best suits you (based on length, content, or audience) and potentially adapting it to your needs.

 - STAT 545: Data wrangling, exploration, and analysis with R by Dr. Jenny Bryan